-Today’s post is a bare bones Google Analytics tutorial.
+Today’s post is a bare bones Google Analytics tutorial, created for beginners.
 I admit, I took the little certificate course in Google analytics, and saved my certificate but I did not understand most of what I learned.
 That would be because Google creates this stuff for businesses of all sizes and techy knowledge, of which I am limited.

-Like most people new to marketing online, you were likely told to set up Google Search Console, which used to be called Google Webmaster Tools or GWT for short.
+Like most people new to marketing online, you have probably been told to set up Google Search Console, which used to be called Google Webmaster Tools or GWT for short.
 This is good!
 Once you start linking your Google products together you will get more interesting data for your website.

 It is a good idea to set up a Gmail account for your website, if you have not done so already.
 You can link all of your Google products together and get a massive amount of information, especially if you set up Google AdWords as well.

 SET UP GOOGLE ANALYTICS (GA) ON YOUR SITE

 If you have already set up GA for your website, you can skip down past this section.

 For the rest of you, I am only doing a brief overview of set up, because there are a kajillion websites that will tell you how to set it up for your situation, but very few that will tell you how to use it in any meaningful way.
 At least for us beginners.

 Note: This setup is for WordPress websites, using All-In-One SEO.

 Head over to Google Analytics by typing ANALYTICS into a Google search bar, and then click the big green button that says SIGN UP FOR FREE.
 Google changed this in July when they merged Analytics into a suite of products that you can also use.
 Sign up here.